r-lib/lifecycle/README.md

 * Include the relevant lifecycle badge in your documentation.

-Consult the usage vignette to learn about the workflow: `vignette("usage", package = "lifecycle")`.
+Consult the usage vignette to learn about the workflow: `vignette("lifecycle", package = "lifecycle")`.